Bookings, Segments, PAX, PBs, Tickets and PNR

 Definitions

-- A Segment is the operation of a flight with a single flight designator (flight number) between the point where passengers first board an aircraft and their final destination.
+- A Segment is the operation of a flight from a commercial perspective.
+It features a single flight designator (flight number) and takes passengers from the point where they first board an aircraft to the point where they leave the flight, either completing the journey or boarding another flight with a different flight number.

-- A Leg is a trip of an aircraft from one airport to another.
-Short flights are 1 leg.
+- A Leg is an operational trip of an aircraft from one airport to another.
+Short flights are usually 1 leg.
 Long-haul may have 2 or more legs.
-The rough rule of thumb is that segments are what you buy, Legs are what you fly.
+The rough rule of thumb is that segments are what you buy, legs are what you fly.

 - PAX - for airlines it is an abbreviation for a Passenger.
 In hotels it refers to a Person or occupant.

 - Booking - This can have different meanings.
-It can be the same as a PNR.
-Not necessarily ticketed.
-It can mean a passenger booked on a segment.
+It can be the same as a PNR or a passenger booked on a segment.
+It does not imply that the passenger’s journey has been ticketed.

-- Ticketless In ticketless systems, the PNR is considered to behave as a ticket.
-That does mean, however that the PNR may go through status changes depending on when it was ticketed and other factors.
+- Ticketless In ticketless systems, the PNR also serves the main functions of a ticket.
+That does mean, however that the PNR may go through status changes depending on when it was created and paid for, and other factors.

 -